PETCC-UFRN/minicurso-demons-mat/segundoDia.md

 - **Passo indutivo**
 (É aqui que as coisas começam a ficar um pouco mais extravagantes).

-A primeira etapa do passo indutivo é formular a Hipótese de Indução.
+A primeira etapa do passo indutivo é formular a hipótese de indução.
 A nossa hipótese é a seguinte:
 Suponha que a fórmula vale para algum $k \in \mathbb{N}$: